Sciss/2DPackingAlgorithmDemo/README.md

 ## building

 This fork builds with [sbt](http://www.scala-sbt.org/) 0.13.
-To launch the demos, run `sbt prefuse-demos/run`.
+To launch the demo, run `sbt packing2d-demo/run`.

 ## linking